NMRExchangeFormat/NEF/specification/Overview.md

     version, and that separate upgrade and downgrade routines be produced to convert between major versions.

-Examples of mapping from 'xy' atom names to IUPAC
+Examples of mapping from 'xy' atom names to RCSB/IUPAC names
 -----------------------------------------------

 | Residue | 'xy' names |Mapping 1 | Mapping 2 | Mapping 3 | Mapping 4 |